Multi- and transgenerational outcomes of an exposure to a mixture of EDCs on puberty and maternal behavior in the female rat

 12:00 pm US Eastern Time

-During this webinar Dr. Anne-Simone Parent will present a new study that explored the effects of a complex mixture of estrogenic and anti-androgenic compounds on the hypothalamic control of puberty and reproduction.
+During this webinar Dr. Anne-Simone Parent presented a new study that explored the effects of a complex mixture of estrogenic and anti-androgenic compounds on the hypothalamic control of puberty and reproduction.
 Female rats (F0 generation) were orally exposed to a mixture of 14 anti-androgenic and estrogenic EDCs or corn oil for 2 weeks before and throughout gestation and until weaning.
 F2 and F3 rats ancestrally exposed to the EDC mixture exhibited transgenerational disruption of sexual maturation and multigenerational alterations of maternal care via hypothalamic epigenetic reprogramming.
 These results raise concerns about the impact of EDC mixtures on future generations.

 This webinar is one in a monthly series sponsored by the Collaborative on Health and the Environment’s EDC Strategies Partnership.
 The CHE EDC Strategies Partnership is chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel (Commonweal HEEDS, Healthy Environment and Endocrine Disruptor Strategies), Genon Jensen (HEAL), Sarah Howard (DiabetesandEnvironment.org), and Hannah Donart (Collaborative on Health and the Environment, a Commonweal program).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.